Hot Take: Sometimes Rehoming Your Dog is the Right Thing To Do

 Make sure to do your due diligence and thoroughly interview any prospective candidates.
 Google them, speak to references, visit their home... make sure that you are setting your dog up for a better life than you can provide, not a worse one.
 Trial runs are always a great way to ensure that dog and handler / lifestyle are compatible.
 And always be 100% truthful about your dog when rehoming - it isn't fair to anyone to keep secrets or minimize issues.

 No one envisions rehoming their dog, but sometimes life throws us curveballs.
 If you are feeling frustrated or incompatible with your dog, please reach out and explore training before you decide to rehome!
 We work with dogs from all over the country (and beyond!), both in person and online.
-Click here to read more about the services and online courses that we offer!
+Make sure to check out the services and online courses that we offer!

 SIGN UP FOR OUR NEWSLETTER